St. Barnabas' Church (Bronx): Music

 The church has had at least four organs over its 100-year history.
 The first was installed by the Estey Organ Company of Brattleboro, Vermont around 1911.
 The second was created by George S. Hutchings of Boston, Massachusetts in 1890, installed around 1948 and restored in 1988.
 The third was installed by Jaeckel Organs, Inc. of Duluth, Minnesota in 1985.
 The Peragallo Pipe Organ Company of Paterson, New Jersey installed the present organ in 2009.

 Parish Schools

-St. Barnabas Elementary School is located at 413 East 241st Street, Bronx, NY 10470.
-The school has full pre-kindergarten programs, and includes grades from pre-k to eighth grade.
-Mr. Jonathan Morano serves as Principal (2015–Present) of St. Barnabas Elementary School and Mr. Stephen Marositz serves as Vice Principal (2018–Present).
-St. Barnabas High School is located at 425 East 240th Street, Bronx, N.Y., 10470.
+St. Barnabas Elementary School, founded in 1911, is located at 413 East 241st Street, Bronx, New York, 10470.
+The school offers grades from pre-kindergarten (pre-K) to 8th grade.
+Jonathan Morano has served as Principal since 2015 and Stephen Marositz has served as Vice Principal since 2018.

+St. Barnabas High School, founded in 1924, is located at 425 East 240th Street, Bronx, New York, 10470.
 It is an all-girls Catholic parish school that offers a college prep program to young women in Grades 9–12.

-During the 1980s, there were over 1500 enrolled in the parish elementary school and 800 enrolled in the high school.
+During the 1980s, there were more than 1500 students enrolled in the parish elementary school and 800 enrolled in the high school.
 The high school has since been independent from the parish as of September 2015.